RRussell11/Multiplicity/README.md

 # Hybrid Computational Ecosystem

-Welcome to the Hybrid Computational Ecosystem project!
+Welcome to Multiplicity - The Hybrid Computational Ecosystem project!
 This repository is dedicated to developing a hybrid framework that bridges classical and quantum computing paradigms to create a powerful, scalable, and efficient computational platform.

 ## Overview